NunoEdgarGub1/riemann-zeta/README.md

 #### Why is Zeta?

 Zeta is pure python, and has only 1 dependency (which is also pure python).
+We intended it to be lightweight and easily packaged.
+We will be using it in the wild shortly.

+#### Does zeta support multiple chains?

+Not at the moment.
+Although it could pretty easily.
+If we wanted to move that direction, each chain would need to supply its own parsing interface and schema, and I haven't bothered looking at that yet.

 #### Why are the hardcoded servers and checkpoints in .py files?

 Pyinstaller does not support pkg_resources.
-Putting them in .py files ensure they can be packaged in executables
+Putting the servers in .py files ensures they can be packaged in executables

 #### What else?